colin-walker/hyblog/README.md

 !!
 22:12:36
 ```

-To start a new post just type @@ and you're off.
-The time will be added automatically when saving.
+To make subsequent posts just click the '+' n the top right and you're off.
+The post content, separator and time will be appended to the day's file automatically when saving.

 So, what else is going on here?
 Having a hash followed by a space on the first line of a post indicates that it has a title - titles are not mandatory.
 Also, Adding an exclamation point followed by a space at the start of a post will make it a draft which won't show on the page or in the RSS feed.
 When you're ready to make it live just delete the exclamation point.